 Right now the talk on the street is that oil is going down.
 There is too much supply they say, not enough demand, they’ll cluck.

 Hogwash.
-They are simply trying to cover their shorts before the get too tight in the seat.
+They are simply trying to cover their shorts before they get too tight in the seat.

-Bloomberg recently reported that Raymond James, the financial investment company, believes that, “The recent collapse in oil prices was triggered by a breakdown in the technical charts but fueled by the ‘negative feedback loop’ of bearish headlines… Some oil price headlines have been misleading, or outright wrong, and they have distracted investors from what we believe is fundamentally a bullish overall picture.”
+Bloomberg recently reported that Raymond James, the financial investment company, believes that there is more to low oil than meets the eye.
+"The recent collapse in oil prices was triggered by a breakdown in the technical charts but fueled by the ‘negative feedback loop’ of bearish headlines… Some oil price headlines have been misleading, or outright wrong, and they have distracted investors from what we believe is fundamentally a bullish overall picture."